danilolr/puppeteer-robot/puppeteer-robot-api/ENDPOINTS.md

 - If no idle robot exists in that pool, a new Puppeteer instance is created.
 - If no pool is used, a new Puppeteer instance is created.
 - For `chrome-extension`, the API reserves an idle connected extension session.
 It does not open or close Chrome.
+- Connected extension sessions are registered through Socket.IO and can appear in `/list` before they are reserved.
 - The API emits the WebSocket event `updateList` after successful creation.

 #### Response